View Document Text

 ODIJ enters into an investment consulting agreement with a Plan, it may recommend to the

-record-keepers may engage affiliates that also provide investment vehicles for 401(k), pension
+affiliates that also provide investment vehicles for 401(k), pension plans, and other retirement

-plans, and other retirement products.
-These affiliates may receive separate fees for their services
+products.
+These affiliates may receive separate fees for their services or they may charge a

-or they may charge a bundled fee for third-party administration, as well as investment
+bundled fee for third-party administration, as well as investment management services.

-Due to recent changes in the law, the services ODIJ provides to clients residing or domiciled in
+The services ODIJ provides to clients residing or domiciled in certain states may be subject to

-certain states may be subject to sales tax.
-States interpretations of the applicability of sales tax to
+sales tax.
+States’ interpretations of the applicability of sales tax to services such as those

-services such as those provided by ODIJ are still evolving and the amount of sales tax that may
+provided by ODIJ are evolving and the amount of sales tax that may actually be imposed has

-actually be imposed has not yet been determined.
-Any such costs are not included in the Fees
+not yet been determined.
+Any such costs are not included in the Fees described in Item 5.A. or B.

-described in Item 5.A. or B. but will be included as deductions on a client’s Account statement if
+but will be included as deductions on a client’s Account statement if ODIJ’s investment advisory

-ODIJ’s investment advisory services are subject to sales tax.
-Although state sales tax will be
+services are subject to sales tax.
+Although state sales tax will be included among the deductions

-included among the deductions from a client’s Account, the statement the client receives from
+from a client’s Account, the statement the client receives from the custodian will not separately

-the custodian will not separately identify the amount of the state sales tax.
+identify the amount of the state sales tax.

 D. Prepayment of Fees